Cortex / Evidentiary Memory

 Governed signing composes into the unified proof bundle as I7.

-Verdict: Cortex leads on cryptographic auditability.
-Ed25519 signing, tamper rejection, revoked key rejection, retired key acceptance, deterministic Evidence Pack manifest/hash tree, and proof bundle composition are not memory features.
-They are audit infrastructure.
+Cortex provides cryptographic auditability.
+Ed25519 signing, tamper rejection, revoked key rejection, retired key acceptance, deterministic Evidence Pack manifest and hash tree, and proof bundle composition let any verifier confirm memory integrity independently.

 Next Action